Oddworld: Munch's Oddysee: Game Boy Advance version

-PS3 Port
+PS3 port

 An upgraded port of Munch's Oddysee was announced in April 2011 for release on PlayStation 3, developed by the team at Just Add Water.
-The game was released on the PlayStation Network and include enhanced 720p visuals, more detailed character models, remastered dialogue, and bonus material.
-Just Add Water later confirmed that both Oddworld Munch's Oddysee and Stranger's Wrath would be released on the PlayStation Vita.
+It was released on the PlayStation Network and include enhanced 720p visuals, more detailed character models, remastered dialogue, and bonus material.
+Just Add Water later confirmed that both Munch's Oddysee and Stranger's Wrath would be released on the PlayStation Vita.
 On November 30, 2011, a LittleBigPlanet 2 costume of Munch was released on the PlayStation Store.
-The game was released on December 19, 2012 in Europe, and on December 24 in North America.
+The game was released on December 19, 2012, in Europe, and on December 24 in North America.

-Ports
+Other ports

 On February 25, 2016, Oddworld Inhabitants announced a public beta for a re-working port for the PC version of Oddworld: Munch's Oddysee.
-The port made by Square One has released on macOS, iOS, tvOS and Android.
-This is for the Steam version for Microsoft Windows.
-The new port will clear up all bugs that the original version had.
-A port for the Nintendo Switch was also released on May 14, 2020.
+The port made by Square One was released on macOS, iOS, tvOS and Android.
+There is also a Steam version for Microsoft Windows.
+The new port fixed all the bugs that the original version had.
+A port for the Nintendo Switch was released on May 14, 2020.

 Reception

 Oddworld: Munch's Oddysee received fair to positive reviews from critics upon its release in 2001.
-More critical of the title, GameSpot gave the game a 7.9, stating "Oddworld: Munch's Oddysee is a very smart game with great puzzles, yet there's not enough variety in those puzzles to keep it completely entertaining throughout.".
+More critical of the title, GameSpot gave the game a 7.9, stating that it is "a very smart game with great puzzles, yet there's not enough variety in those puzzles to keep it completely entertaining throughout."
 IGN gave the game a 7.4, saying "The final product comes off as anything but polished, and suffers from a lack of variety, and an overabundance of repetition that keeps this game from truly shining like I wished it would.
 As much as I like the characters and the design of the new Munch game, I'm still hoping for the true spiritual sequel to my good old Abe."

 Next Generation reviewed the Xbox version of the game, rating it four stars out of five, and stated that "Munch isn't a typical platformer, but it's still completely entertaining, unique, and highly recommended."

-The Academy of Interactive Arts & Sciences awarded Munch's Oddysee its 2001 "Outstanding Achievement in Animation" prize.
-It was a nominee in the Academy's "Innovation in Console Gaming" and "Outstanding Achievement in Art Direction" categories, but these went to Pikmin and Ico, respectively.
+The Academy of Interactive Arts & Sciences awarded Munch's Oddysee for "Outstanding Achievement in Animation" during the 5th Annual Interactive Achievement Awards; it was also nominated for "Innovation in Console Gaming" and "Outstanding Achievement in Art Direction", but these went to Pikmin and Ico, respectively.